iissmart/Sun-Netra-X1/README.md

 ## Installation notes
 * The installer won't be able to access the Debian security repository.
 This is expected since they aren't publishing security updates for SPARC64 platforms.
-* The clock in my Netra ran a little hot, preventing `ntpd` from maintaining a stable time sync.
+* The clock in my Netra ran a little slow, preventing `ntpd` from maintaining a stable time sync.
 To fix this, stop `ntpd` and/or any other time sync daemons, then install `adjtimex`.
 During installation it will calibrate the clock and fix the tickrate.
 In my case, it adjusted the tickrate from 10000 to 10010.
 This can be seen with `adjtimex -p`.
 * The silo bootloader works fine, but if you want grub you can install it with:
   * sudo apt-get purge silo
   * sudo apt-get install grub2